mli/new-docs/python/guide/packages/gluon/nn.md

 net(x)
 ```

-As explained above, the block class can be quite versatile in terms of what it
+As explained above, the `Block` class can be quite versatile in terms of what it
 does.
 For instance, its subclass can be a layer (such as the `Dense` class
 provided by Gluon), it can be a model (such as the `MLP` class we just derived),
 or it can be a part of a model (this is what typically happens when designing